app-generator/app-generator/docs/source/templates/bootstrap/adminator.rst

 .. meta::
     :description: Modern Bootstrap admin dashboard template designed for developers

-Adminator is a responsive, modern Bootstrap 4 admin dashboard template designed for developers, IT professionals, and business users who need a clean, intuitive interface for data visualization and system management.
+**Adminator** is a responsive, modern Bootstrap 4 `admin dashboard </admin-dashboards/>`__ template designed for developers, IT professionals, and business users who need a clean, intuitive interface for data visualization and system management.

 .. include::  /_templates/components/signin-invite.rst